BldGraph program

 --ratio=value

-The maximum allowed gzip compression ratio of sought-for words; if a word is compressed greater, it is skipped.
+The maximum allowed gzip compression ratio of sought-for words; if a word is compressed more, it is skipped.
 This option allows extra filtering by the complexity of candidate words, in addition to that already made by the PairHits' -z option.
-Value 0 means no check.
-Default value is 2.2.
+The value 0 means no check.
+The default value is 2.2.

 -s value